cns-iu/nwb/trunk/README.md

 have not been converted to use Maven yet, and have a fairly tricky build process.

+The build is done using Tycho, which requires Maven version 3.

 ## Building CIShell (prerequisite)

 To build Sci2 from source, you will first need to build CIShell.
 CIShell is